 (Mostly) selfie-free.
 I find faceless pictures far better than selfies for reliving favourite moments from my past journeys.
 After all, I collect memories by looking out at the world around me – not by looking back at myself!

 Why does your blog have two names?

 Long answer: I started writing this travel blog under the title “Within Striking Distance”.
-That was also the basis for its original WordPress address (withinstrikingdistance.wordpress.com), which you’ll continue to see sprinkled around as links or as the label on the lower part of my pictures.
-(It’s still a perfectly functional address; everything just gets redirected automatically.)
+That was also the basis for its original WordPress address (withinstrikingdistance.wordpress.com), which you’ll continue to see sprinkled around here as links or as a label on the lower part of my pictures.
+It’s still a perfectly functional address; everything just gets redirected automatically.

-Nearly seven years after my first post, I decided to give this place a custom domain.
-Having mulled over various options, I settled on “ittekuru” (行って来る; lit., “go and come back”), which is a very casual way of saying “I’m off!” or “I’m stepping out for a bit!” to one’s family in Japanese.
+Nearly seven years after my first post, I finally decided to give this place a custom domain.
+After mulling over various options, I settled on “ittekuru” (行って来る; lit., “go and come back”), which is a very casual way of saying “I’m off!” or “I’m stepping out for a bit!” in Japanese.
 Short, sweet, and dovetails neatly with the travel theme of this blog.
-(Never mind that my holidays tend to last a bit longer than the day I’d spend at work or the hour I’d spend at the shops, which is the sort of thing this expression tends to be used for!)
+Never mind that my holidays tend to last a bit longer than the day I’d spend at work or the hour I’d spend at the shops, which is the sort of thing this expression tends to be used for!